 - Stop Comparing Yourself to Others.
 With social media, we now have a near-constant view into other people’s lives.
 We are bombarded with photos of thin, perfectly dressed people posing with their perfect families, traveling on their perfect vacations, and eating at that perfect restaurant.
 It is all too easy to compare yourself to these people and wish for their “perfect” lives.
 But the truth is…it’s not real.
 That perfect breakfast photo took someone an hour to set up and take (and their kid is probably screaming in the background).
 Instead of comparing yourself, focus on what you have that makes you happy.
 Accept that everyone is different, and work on being content with yourself, doing what makes you happy.

-Share your thoughts with us in the comments section, Be sure to download the Luvo App ‘Checkit‘ to help you make quick decisions in the grocery store.
+Share your thoughts with us in the comments section and be sure to download the Luvo App ‘Checkit‘ to help you make quick decisions in the grocery store.